ishaankunwar12/CataSightv2/README.md

 This app is a **cataract detection** software meant to identify cataracts based on fundus images uploaded to the app.
 The purpose of the app is reduce the workload of ophthalmologists, who currently must hand-label fundus images of eye lens as "Cataract" or "Normal."
 This app will greatly aid rural areas, where there is often only **1** ophthalmologist per **100,000** patients!
 This app would allow ophthalmologists, or patients themselves, to use an **ophthalmoscope**, which is attachable to a phone camera, to take a picture of patients' eyes.
 These pictures would then be uploaded to the app, which will return a diagnosis as well as the probability of the accuracy of the diagnosis.

+## Purpose

+Around 33% impaired vision cases and 51% of blind cases are caused by cataract, an eye ailment caused by protein clumping in the lens area of the eye, reducing transparency.
+Fundus images are pictures of the back of the eye taken with an ophthalmoscope.
+Currently, ophthalmologists must repetitively hand label fundus images as “Cataract” and “Normal.”
+In some developing areas, there is only 1 ophthalmologist for 10,000 patients, revealing the need for technological assistance, hence why I made an application that diagnoses cataract from fundus images to aid resource strapped ophthalmologists.

 ## App Creation Process